sarukuku/Scripts/README.md

 ## Welcome!
-This is a repo where I keep all kinds of commandline tools I've built to myself that might even slightly be of use to anyone else.
+This is a repo where I keep all kinds of commandline tools & scripts I've built to myself that might even slightly be of use to anyone else.
 All comments & improvements are welcome!

 ### osx_basic_maintenance.sh
 - Checks for all available updates & installs them